PatrickFis/Azure-Study-Notes/Azure Developer/Azure Blob Storage.md

   - Cool: Data which is accessed infrequently and stored for at least 30 days.
   - Archive: Data which is rarely accessed and stored for at least 180 days.
 - Access tiers can be set at the blob level.
 By default Azure sets things in the hot access tier, though this can be changed.
 - Data stored in the archive tier must be rehydrated before it can be accessed.
+This can take significant amounts of time.

 ## Lifecycle Management Policies
 - Lifecycle management policies are available to make moving blobs between tiers (or even deleting them) can be managed more easily.
 The following policies can be defined: